byuccl/dac_sdc_2022/_pages/overview.md

 - **Labs**.
 Labs will generally be due every week on Thursdays.
 Occasionally, you get an extra week for a lab when you are implementing a new concept.

 - **Homeworks**.
 Homeworks are due every other week on Tuesdays.
 They will cover information from the lecture and book.
-They will typically consist of problems from the text book and a [Wireshark lab](https://gaia.cs.umass.edu/kurose_ross/wireshark.htm){:target="_blank"}, where you get hands on experience with protocols using [Wireshark](https://www.wireshark.org){:target="_blank"}.
+They will typically consist of problems from the textbook and a [Wireshark lab](https://gaia.cs.umass.edu/kurose_ross/wireshark.htm){:target="_blank"}, where you get hands-on experience with protocols using [Wireshark](https://www.wireshark.org){:target="_blank"}.

 - **Exams**.
 There are two midterms and a comprehensive final.

 ## Goals

 This is a networking class, so the major goal is to get you familiar with **networking principles, how to send data reliably and securely, and a good understanding of how the Internet works**.
 However, I am taking a two-prong approach to this class.
-Along the way of learning the fundamentals of networking, I want you to gain some valuable computer systems level experience.
+Along the way of learning the fundamentals of networking, I want you to gain valuable computer systems-level experience.
 This part of the course is accomplished through the labs.
 In the labs, you will be exposed to socket programming, file I/O, writing good command-line tools, and concurrency techniques.